p1x3l101-10/i-know-what-we-are-going-to-do-today/README.md

-A modpack with "quests"
+A modpack that a friend is running

-Basically, I designed this to be hard and not as grindy.